George Ticknor: Career

 Ticknor moved into half of the home built by Thomas Amory at the corner of Beacon and Park Streets in 1829; it became known as the Amory-Ticknor House.
 In 1835 he resigned his chair after holding it for 15 years, and returned to Europe.
 In 1836, he was succeeded in the professorship at Harvard by Henry Wadsworth Longfellow.
 While in Europe, in June 1836, Ticknor recorded a frank interview with Austrian chancellor Klemens von Metternich.

 After his return to Europe, Ticknor devoted himself to the chief work of his life, the history and criticism of Spanish literature.
 It was not fully treated even in Europe, where there was no adequate study of the literature as a whole in Spanish.
 Both Friedrich Bouterwek and Jean Charles Leonard de Sismondi had worked with limited or secondhand resources.
 Ticknor developed in his college lectures the scheme of his more permanent work, which he published as the History of Spanish Literature (New York and London, 3 volumes, 1849).
 The book addresses Spanish civilization and manners as well as its literature.
 The History is considered exhaustive in scholarship, and direct in style.
 It gives many illustrative passages from representative works, and copious bibliographical references.

 It was soon translated into Spanish (1851–1857) by Pascual de Gayangos y Arce and Enrique de Vedia; into French by Magnabal; and German by Nikolaus Heinrich Julius and Ferdinand Wolf.
 The second American edition appeared in 1854; the third, corrected and enlarged, in 1863; the fourth, containing the author's last revision, in 1872, under the supervision of George Stillman Hillard; and the sixth in 1888.

 Ticknor had succeeded his father as a member of the Primary School Board in 1822, and held this position until 1825.
-He was a trustee of the Boston Athenaeum from 1823 to 1832, and was vice-president in 1833.
+He was a trustee of the Boston Athenæum from 1823 to 1832, and was vice-president in 1833.
 In addition, he served as a director (1827–1835) and vice-president (1841–1862) of the Massachusetts Hospital Life Insurance Company, and a trustee of the Massachusetts General Hospital (1826–1830) and of the Boston Provident Institution for Savings (1838–1850), the bank that his father had helped to found.

 He was especially active in the establishment of the Boston Public Library (1852), and served on its board from 1852 to 1866 and as its president in 1865.
 He spent fifteen months abroad from 1856 to 1857 at his own expense to collect books for the library, and gave the library both money and books.
 He helped establish the free circulating department.
 He left his collection of Spanish and Portuguese books and manuscripts to the Boston Public Library, after the manuscripts were famously turned down by Harvard University.